vseventer/markmyjourney/content/blog/20170504-a-road-trip-around-cyprus.md

 {{< photo "IMG_9812.JPG" >}}

 The rock can be accessed by parking on the side of the highway, and taking a set of stairs down towards the beach.
-Apart from the rock itself, go for a swim if you like.
+Apart from the rock itself, you can go for a swim if you like.
 Even though it is not the nicest beach, the presence of Aphrodite’s Rock makes it very scenic.

 {{< photo "IMG_9828.JPG" >}}